ceilingcranes/ceilingcranes.github.io/README.md

 # Artist Gallery Website

 A Jekyll-based gallery website for displaying artwork, optimized for GitHub Pages.

-Created using Claude AI.
+## Copyright & Licensing

+**⚠️ IMPORTANT:** This repository uses dual licensing:

+- **Code (HTML, CSS, JS, Jekyll templates):** MIT License - See [LICENSE](LICENSE)
+- **Artwork (all images in `/images`):** All Rights Reserved - See [LICENSE-ARTWORK.md](LICENSE-ARTWORK.md)

+The artwork displayed on this site is protected by copyright and may not be used, reproduced, or distributed without permission.

 ## Setup